solution-loisir/webc-starter-kit/README.md

 This is really a blog stater project, but can be adapted to other means.
 I entend to use this as a base for my futur projects.

+## Use as a template
+Webc starter kit is a template repository.
+Use the "Use this template" button to create a new repo with the same structure.
+[Learn more here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 ## Features
 * RSS feed through Atom.
 * Sitemap with `robot.txt` pointing to it.